wp-cli/wp-cli/.github/ISSUE_TEMPLATE/1-BUG_REPORT.md

 If yes, make sure you create the issue in the correct repository.

-Here's a quick overview of where to find the different commands:
+Here's a quick overview to where each command lives:

 * `wp (cache|transient) *` https://github.com/wp-cli/cache-command
 * `wp checksum` https://github.com/wp-cli/checksum-command